 Some of the initiatives listed in Strategy 2021 have already been implemented, while other projects will soon get underway.
 At CDNIS, we believe Strategy 2021 is a significant step to ensuring a collective and focused commitment from our community.
 Not only will we collaborate in offering the very best educational experience to our students, but we will also do our best at preparing our students for success in the rapidly-changing world they will one day graduate into.

 CDNIS is committed to ensuring its facilities are conducive to the teaching of 21st century skills.
 Classrooms with adequate space to reconfigure seating arrangements is particularly relevant as it facilitates the use of different teaching methods that are aligned to 21st century skills, ensuring students can work in teams, problem solve, and communicate effectively.

-21st Century Learning Space (name TBC)
+21st Century Learning Space (TBD)